PPC Case Study: London-Based Dance School

 Careful Feet Digital offered PPC strategy and execution services to improve enrollments for both new and returning SOS students.

-Seen on Screen was having difficulty reaching new students in cost-effective ways.
+Seen on Screen was having difficulties reaching new students in cost-effective ways.
 It had a good flow of new students through word of mouth, and there were spikes around PR activity, but there was no way to consistently support company and profit growth.

-Further, many students came once and never returned.
+Furthermore, many students came once and never returned.
 The best way SOS could engage with these one-off visitors was through emails inviting them back.

-Seen on Screen also used social media, particularly Instagram, to promote its overall brand and its class schedule, but found it difficult to attribute any class attendance to social media activities.
+Seen on Screen had also used social media, particularly Instagram, to promote its overall brand and its class schedule, but found it difficult to attribute any class attendance to social media activities.

 Careful Feet Digital created a PPC strategy that targeted those highly likely to attend SOS classes.
 It then targeted those who had visited once, as well as those who were involved in social media.
-It then worked to upsell those who came to class every so often, and upsell those who frequently visited class.
+It then worked to upsell those who came to class ever so often, and upsell those who frequently visited class.

 Profits from marketing activities have exceeded £4,500 per month, with month-on-month new student growth of up to 30% and student retention rates topping 60%.